stanley-gu/standardsCh/chapter.md

 ## Physiological Models

+In these following sections, the most popular and influential standards for encoding and exchanging physiological models will be discussed.
+The relative merits of each format will be surveyed and compared.
+But first, why are model standards useful?

-In recent years, particularly since the sequencing of the human genome, there has been an ever increasing list of wide ranging cellular models published in the literature.
-Each author has a particular notation that they use to publish the model.
-Some authors will publish the model as a reaction scheme, much like the notation given in Figure \ref{Figure:sbw}.
+Since the sequencing of the human genome, there has been an ever increasing list of wide ranging cellular models published in the literature.
+For most of scientific publishing history, each author has a particular notation that they use to publish the model.
+Some authors will publish the model as a reaction scheme (@scheme), much like the notation given in scheme.
 Others will itemize the actual mathematical representation in the form of a list of differential equations.
 Some authors do not publish the model at all but provide the model as supplementary information.
 Until recently, there has been no way to publish models in a standard format.
-Without a standard format it has proved very difficult if not impossible in many cases to use published models without considerable effort.
+Without a standard format it has proved very difficult if not impossible in many cases to implement and use published models without considerable effort.

-As a result of this obvious shortcoming, a number of groups set out to gather community support to develop a standard that model developers would be happy to use.
+Thus, as a result of this serious issue, a number of groups set out to gather community support to develop a standard that model developers would be happy to use.
 There was an early effort in 1998 by the BTK (BioThermoKinetics) group to standardize on a practical format for exchanging models between Gepasi [@Gepasi:1993] and SCAMP [@SauroF91], both tools were widely used at the time.
-Around the same time, bioengineers at the University of Auckland began investigating the role that XML [@harold:2001] could play in defining a standard for exchanging computational models in order to reduce errors that appeared frequently in published models.
+Around the same time, bioengineers at the University of Auckland began investigating the role that Extensible Markup Language (XML) [@harold:2001] could play in defining a standard for exchanging computational models in order to reduce errors that appeared frequently in published models.
 From the Auckland team emerged CellML [@LloydCellML2004].
 Members from the BTK group subsequently took their experience and contributed significantly to the other major model exchange standard, called SBML [@hucka:2002d].

+### Systems Biology Markup Language (SBML)

 SBML was developed in 2000 at Caltech, Pasadena as a result of funding received from the Japanese ERATO program.
 Both CellML and SBML are today viewed as the main standards for exchanging cellular network models.
 There are however fundamental differences between the approaches that CellML and SBML take in the way models are represented.

-Both CellML and SBML are based on Extensible Markup Language (XML) [@bray1997extensible].
-XML is a popular choice for model exchange languages
-because:

-#.
-XML is easily transmitted through the Internet (much like HTML).
-#.
-There are a large number of software tools and libraries for parsing XML.
-#.
-XML documents are human legible, reasonably clear, and easy to modify.

-### Systems Biology Markup Language (SBML)

 Whereas CellML attempts to be highly comprehensive, SBML was designed to meet the immediate needs of the modeling community and is therefore more focused on